FAQ

 Who determines if the land is eligible?

-An appraisal report that conforms with the Uniform Standards of Professional Appraisal Practice is required to be submitted to the NCDOR.
+The NC Department of Revenue will determine the value of the donation.
+A landowner should contact the NC Department of Revenue for appraisal standards that will be acceptable.
 For fee simple absolute donations of real property, the county’s appraised value, as adjusted by the sales assessment ratio may be submitted in lieu of an appraisal report.
-The landowner is responsible for maintaining and submitting records to the NCDOR to substantiate the value of the claim.

 How much credit is allowed per donation?